bildobodo/surfacemap_usertab/README.md

 ## Installation

-1. Install compensation component by scottalford75: https://github.com/scottalford75/LinuxCNC-3D-Printing/tree/master/compensation
+1. Install compensation component by scottalford75: https://github.com/scottalford75/LinuxCNC-3D-Printing/tree/master/compensation.
+2. Check the default parameters in compensation.py.
+You may want to change resolution or polling rate in your hal file.
-2. Copy the `surfacemap` directory into `~/linuxcnc/configs/yourconfig/user_tabs/`
+3. Copy the `surfacemap` directory into `~/linuxcnc/configs/yourconfig/user_tabs/`
-3. Copy contents of `subroutines` folder into `~/linuxcnc/configs/yourconfig/subroutines/`
+4. Copy contents of `subroutines` folder into `~/linuxcnc/configs/yourconfig/subroutines/`
-4. Add HAL connections to your postgui HAL file (see HAL Configuration section below)
+5. Add HAL connections to your postgui HAL file (see HAL Configuration section below)

 ## Usage